Welcome

 Next ICA Meeting

-Thursday, May 14th at Central Lutheran Church, now PYP, at 7:00 pm.
-Entrance in the rear.
+Thursday, June 11th, Central Lutheran Church, now PYP, at 7:00 pm.
+Entrance in the rear, off Hancock.
 Call or email for the code to enter.

 Steven Cole